liebke/mechanician/examples/notepad/README.md

 Telling the AI a fact will usually cause it to write a *note* in its *Notepad* or you can just ask it to remember something explicitly.

 You can also ask the AI to
-* list all the *notes* in its *Notepad*
+* List all the *notes* in its *Notepad*.
-* delete a *note*
+* Delete a *note*.
-* delete the entire *Notepad*
+* Delete the entire *Notepad*.
-* get the current date and time, which can be useful for adding a timestamp to a *note*
+* Get the current date and time, which can be useful for adding a timestamp to a *note*.

-### What would an AI take notes on if an AI could take notes?
+### What Notes Would an AI Take If an AI Could Take Notes?

-*Notepads* are tools used by the AI, and only indirectly used by users, to take notes on information of its choosing that it gathers during interactions with users.
+*Notepads* are tools used by the AI, and only indirectly by users, to take notes on information of its choosing that it gathers during interactions with users.

 It's interesting to see what information the AI chooses to note, how it chooses to represent it, and how it combines its notes with the other tools available to it.

 * It will typically note facts told to it directly by the user
 * It will sometimes note responses from tools it calls

-* It will not always use the same representation for the same information across different conversations, for instance if it has noted a set of tasks to complete, it will usually remove items as they are completed, at least during the session in which the tasks were noted.
-If a task is completed during a subsequent conversation, it may not remove it from its *Notepad* but rather add a new note indicating that the task was completed.
+* It will not always use the same representation for the same information across different conversations, for instance if it has noted a set of tasks to complete, it will usually remove items as they are completed, at least during the conversation in which the tasks were noted.
+If a task is completed during a subsequent conversation, it may not remove it from its *Notepad* but rather add a new note indicating that the task was completed; it will remove completed tasks when ask to though.

 The way an AI uses a *Notepad* can be guided by the `ai_instructions` given to it at the outset of the conversation.
-You can choose to give explicit and clear instructions on how should use its *Notepad*, or let the AI figure it out on its own, both approaches can be useful in different contexts.
+You can choose to give explicit and clear instructions on how it should use its *Notepad*, or let the AI figure it out on its own, both approaches can be useful in different contexts.